evturn/marshallz/README.md

 ##### `npm run build`
 Runs both babel and webpack for production

+##### `npm run test`
+Runs the production build of the app

 ##### `npm run serve`
-Run the app in production
+Runs the production build of the app in the background with no hangup